danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 ```

-### Highlet
+### Token

 A `highlet` is a combination of a type tag value and an optional
 payload value.
-Highlets are the bridge between low-layer data and
+Tokens are the bridge between low-layer data and
 high-layer data (hence the name).
-Highlets are also used as the
+Tokens are also used as the
 low-layer type returned by parsing (including tokenization) functions.

-Highlets are written as an initial `@[`, followed by a type tag
+Tokens are written as an initial `@[`, followed by a type tag
 representation (an arbitrary value), optionally followed by a payload
 value representation (another arbitrary value), followed by a final
 `]`.